 Ok, there are a few pins in there that not simple or straightforward.
 Like this glorious looking scallop and risotto dish.
 I pinned it in hopes that my husband would make it for me.
 Hint Hint!

 Since I’ve been cooking from Pinterest, we’ve discovered several meals that have become regular dinners in our rotation.
-And, dare I say, that there have even been several meals made from Pinterest recipes that wow’d my family.
+And, dare I say, that there have even been several meals made from Pinterest recipes that made my family say WOW.
 They were seriously surprised I made it by myself and they went back for seconds.
 That’s a success!
 And it was a tremendous boost to my cooking confidence.

 I guess my title that Pinterest is saving THE family dinner is a bit of an exaggeration.
 All I can be sure of is that it is saving MY family dinner.
 And it sure is.
 Thank You Pinterest!!

 Do you use Pinterest to help you prepare meals for your family?
-If you have a go-to recipe on Pinterest, would you share it in the comments?
-I’m always looking for more ideas.
+If you have a go-to recipe on Pinterest, please share them with me over on Instagram @SoundMindandSpirit I’m always looking for more ideas to feed my family.

-And then check out my Pinterest profile for more food suggestions.
+And then check out our Pinterest profile @SoundMindSpirit for more food suggestions.